iliebabcenco/crypto-tracker/README.md

 ## Description

-In this app I managed to display top 100 cryptocurrencies from the world sorted by their rank.
+In this app, I managed to display the top 100 cryptocurrencies from the world sorted by their rank.
-Also for convenient using it is possible to sort them by name and symbol using searching form on the top navbar.
+Also for convenient using it is possible to sort them by name and symbol using the searching form on the top navbar.
 It has a page for analyzing information about each cryptocurrency.

 ## Built With